budulinek/arduino-modbus-rtu-tcp-gateway/README.md

 * **UDP**.
 Only the last Modbus UDP master is shown, because all UDP masters connect to the same socket.
 * **TCP**.
 All connected Modbus TCP masters are shown.
 Each Modbus TCP connection occupies one socket.

 **Modbus Slaves**.
-Shows the slave address (in hex) and the last status (error) for all slaves who responded to a slave scan or who were recipients of a Modbus request.
+Shows slave addresses (in hex) and last statuses (errors) for all slaves which responded to a slave scan or which were recipients of a Modbus request.

 **Scan Slaves**.
 An attempt is made to find Modbus RTU slaves connected to the RS485 interface:
   - scan is launched automaticaly after boot or manualy
   - scans all slave addresses 1 - 247
   - dummy requests are sent to each slave address for two different Modbus functions (configured in advanced settings)
-  - fixed response timeout (very short, configured in advanced settings), only one attempt
+  - fixed response timeout is ised (very short, configured in advanced settings), only one attempt is made
   - gateway marks the slave as "Slave Responded" if any response is sent by the slave (even error)

 ## IP Settings